AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task2_DaysBetween/README.md

 ### Using GitHub Copilot Efficiently
 - **Prompt Suggestions**: Write clear, concise prompts to get accurate suggestions.
 For example:
-  - `"Create a GET endpoint in Spring Boot to calculate days between two dates with validation."`
+  - `"Create a GET endpoint in .NET 8 to calculate days between two dates with validation."`
-  - `"Add error handling for invalid date formats in a Spring Boot REST API."`
+  - `"Add error handling for invalid date formats in a .NET 8 REST API."`
 - **Experiment**: Try different prompts and see how Copilot adapts its suggestions.

 ---